Hard to Hypnotize Case Study

 Multiple Hypnosis inductions

-I realized that she was someone who just had to stay in control all the time so I mixed up all the inductions.
+I realized that she was the kind of hard to hypnotize person who just had to stay in control all the time.
+So I mixed up all the inductions.
 I did a confusion induction which then led to a vanish the numbers induction with a suggestion of going down with the wave into the depths.
 I then tried a remember childhood induction and physical monitoring induction.
 She was now relaxing physically, so I tried a finger lift test and she was clearly faking it.
 She was not in trance, but getting relaxation was a good starting point.

 I then gave her suggestions that she would feel her hands growing numb or tingling.
 I then did a visualization of the nerves going down her spine and radiating out into her body.
 These were looking for tension and easing it wherever it was found.

 I just kept on with more inductions and eventually saw her head begin to nod and her breathing slow.
 She was dropping her head and then catching herself going into trance, and then coming out again but the next induction was again working until she felt the effect and she jerked back into control once more.
-This client was very resistant and not willing to let go at all.
-But she was definitely flipping in and out of trance.
+This client was very hard to hypnotize and not willing to let go at all.
+But she was definitely sliding in and out of trance.